Why mysteries surround the oldest tree on Earth?

-The one that might be tree The oldest tree in the world – a pine tree of the species Pinus balfouriana called Methuselah, thousands of years old – is hidden somewhere along the 7 kilometers of the Methuselah Trail in Inyo National Forest, California (United States).
+THE WASHINGTON POST – The one that may be the tree The oldest tree in the world – a pine tree of the species Pinus balfouriana called Methuselah, thousands of years old – is hidden somewhere along the 7 kilometers of the Methuselah Trail in Inyo National Forest, California (United States).
 Even photos of her are rare – the internet is full of pictures of old, gnarled pine trees wrongly labeled Methuselah.

 “We do not disclose the exact location or provide photos of the Methuselah tree to keep it protected,” said Becky Hutto, supervisor of the Inyo National Forest visitor center.